 For example, PSD2 defined and mandated the use of multi-factor authentication (MFA) in certain types of payments, as well as when a consumer wants to access their financial account with their bank or credit company.
-This made it significantly more difficult for brute force, phishing and other types of account takeover attacks to be successful.
+This made it significantly more difficult for brute force, phishing and other types of account takeover fraud to be successful.

 As we’ve pointed out before, open banking comes with risks as well as opportunities.
 A key consideration is how this enlarges the possible attack surface, as a significantly larger ecosystem compared to previous setups.

 As the adage goes, you’re only as safe as your weakest link.
 In this case, this means that among the various institutions that share someone’s authentication or identity, a single loophole can give successful fraudsters a higher reward.

 So, PSD3 will look to further amplify protection for consumers and organizations, as well as national and regional economies at large, by addressing more recent fraudulent methods as well as anticipating new risks to the extent possible.

 As more information is released about PSD3, we will be letting our partners know about key new developments so they can prepare their responses.